avoevodin/turorial/README.md

 ---
 ![img.png](pycharm_instruction.png)

-* To update the trial period use:
+* To update the trial period use.
+Two separate command.
+If it doesn't work, check for the apple quarantine as in instruction below:
 ```shell
 chmod +x reset.once.sh
 ./reset.once.sh